mitano-17/Server-Client-Messaging-System/README.md

 A messaging board system that allows communication between the server and clients using the UDP protocol and python programming.

 <h2>💌 Credits ✉️</h2>
-This project is done by <b>FURIGAY, Ralph Angelo, ERMITANO, Kate Justine</b> and <b>KAWACHI, Ron Hideki</b> as a requirement to pass CCDSTRU under the instructions of <b>Dr Shirley Chu</b>, submitted on May 24, 2021.
+This project is done by <b>ERMITANO, Kate Justine</b> as a requirement to pass CSNETWK under the instructions of <b>Dr Marnel Peradilla</b>, submitted on April 12, 2023.